Mark Rowsthorn: Career

 When Asciano was separated from Toll in June 2007, Rowsthorn became CEO and managing director of Asciano.
 He had to relinquish his interests in Toll Group as part of the break-up.
 In February 2011 Asciano's chairman announced the surprise replacement of Rowsthorn by John Mullen, saying that the company needed a different leader for its next phase of growth.

 In March 2014 it was announced that Rowsthorn would replace Paul Garaty as CEO of the transport firm McAleese.
 Rowsthorn was reported to own almost 30 per cent of McAleese, which had been the subject of criticism about its poor safety record.
 A number of trucks owned by the company were defected after one of them lost control and caused a fatal accident.

+He was later chairman of Rivet Mining Services that was formed after the collapse of McAleese in 2017.